Ohio gas prices fall 16 cents

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Mansfield News Journal: Ohio gas prices fall 16 cents
+This article originally appeared on Marion Star: Ohio gas prices fall 16 cents